Main page content

 3.3 Unpaid Web Site Solicitations.
 Unpaid Web Site Solicitations may only be placed on a U. T. System web page if the product or service is clearly related to the mission of U. T. System or the institution, is relevant to the U. T. System web page content, and conforms to all applicable guidelines of U. T. System and the institution.

-5.4 Reporting of Taxable Income.
-Any office, department, or auxiliary enterprise receiving payments for Sponsorship Acknowledgments with links to the sponsor's web site or payments for Paid Advertising should report that income to the U. T. System Office of the Controller and establish the fair market value of any return benefit to the sponsor.
+4.4 Reporting of Taxable Income.
+Any office, department, or auxiliary enterprise receiving payments for Paid Advertising should report that income to the U. T. System Office of the Controller and establish the fair market value of any return benefit to the sponsor.
 The report to the Office of the Controller may be made through proper channels as established by U. T. System or the institution to consolidate the reporting of such activities and in accordance with UTS103, Unrelated Business Income Tax.

 1. Paid Advertising - A logo or identifier with a hypertext link to a person or an entity’s web site placed on a U. T. System web page in exchange for remuneration, where the placement is intended to promote a service, facility,or product offered by the entity for a commercial purpose.